Nondiscrimination and Non-harassment Policy

 - If the College President is the subject of allegations of harassment or discrimination, the complaint will go directly to the Chair of the Board of Directors of the College.

-- If the Office of Equity & Inclusion Director or any member of the Office of Equity & Inclusion staff is the subject of allegations of harassment or discrimination, the complaint will go directly to the College President.
+- If any member of the People Strategy, Equity & Culture department or office of Student Conduct and Community Support is the subject of allegations of harassment or discrimination, the complaint will go directly to the College President.

 - If the complaint is against the Board of Directors, the complaint falls outside the scope of this document.
 Complaints against the Board of Directors should be filed with the State of Oregon Affirmative Action Office for employees and applicants.
 Complaints from students or community members should be filed with the Office of Civil Rights of the US Department of Education.

 Please note: The steps described below describe the College’s general approach for addressing concerns of potential discrimination or harassment.
 The College reserves the right to adjust this approach when circumstances warrant.
-Additionally, the steps described below only address concerns or complaints about discrimination and/or harassment that will be handled by the College’s Office of Equity & Inclusion.
+Additionally, the steps described below only address concerns or complaints about discrimination and/or harassment that will be handled by the People Director for employees, or the Office of Student Conduct and Community Support for students.
 Complaints about issues other than alleged discrimination or harassment may be submitted in accordance with the applicable collective bargaining agreement procedure or the procedure in the Management/Confidential Handbook, or, for students, through the student grievance procedure.
-If an employee, candidate for employment, or student has concerns related to a disability accommodation, the ADA Coordinator (for employees) or Accessible Ed & Disability Resources (for students) can assist the individual in engaging in the interactive process by facilitating communication with the appropriate staff person, program, department, or organization.
+If an employee, candidate for employment, or student has concerns related to a disability accommodation, the Sr. ADA & Accessibility Partner (for employees) or Accessible Ed & Disability Resources (for students) can assist the individual in engaging in the interactive process by facilitating communication with the appropriate staff person, program, department, or organization.

 Step A: Informal Resolution Process